roryfitz/portfolio/Raster_plots.md

 # Raster Plots for Visualization of Neuron Temporal Response Data

-I started by reading in the data from a mouse primary visual cortex neuron, that was tested for its response to visual stimuli either after either a lack of stimulus (CTRL), or an adaptation stimulus (ADAPT).
+I started by reading in the data from a mouse primary visual cortex neuron, that was tested for its response to visual stimulation either after either a lack of stimulus (CTRL), or an adaptation stimulus (ADAPT).

 ```python
 df = pd.read_csv('crowder_1_neuron.csv')